This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The laws are complex and confusing, and especially in the case of medical malpractice, favor defendants.

-You need the best Texas cerebral palsy lawyer by your side to ensure your family and your child have the best possible chance of succeeding in a case, whether it is to recover damages or to end discrimination and get access to services and benefits.
+You need the best Texas cerebral palsy lawyer by your side to ensure your family and child have the best possible chance of succeeding in a case, whether to recover damages or end discrimination and gain access to services and benefits.

 Get Matched with a Leading Birth Injury Attorney in Your Area